Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems: Ancilla-train algorithm

 Without loss of generality~\cite{ULE}, in this case we may express $H_{\rm int}$ as Here $\bS$ and $\bB$ represent the column vectors $(S_1, \ldots S_{N_C})$ and $\bB=(B_1 \ldots B_{N_C})$, respectively, with $S_\alpha$, $B_{\alpha}$ denoting observables on $\cS$ and $\cB$, respectively, and $N_C$ denoting the total number of noise channels.
 We employ this vector notation to emphasize the similarity to the single-channel case.
 The bath correlation function now becomes matrix-valued, $\bJ(t)$, with $(\alpha,\beta)$ element given by

-We extend the definition of the jump correlator, $\bg(t)$, to be the unique convolution matrix square root of $\bJ$ of positive type, i.e., $\bg(t)\coloneq\int d\omega\, e^{-i\omega t}\sqrt{\tilde{\bJ}(\omega)/2\pi}$ with $\sqrt{\cdot}$ denoting the matrix square root with branch cut along the negative real axis\footnote{Note that $\tilde{\bJ}(\omega)$ is Hermitian and positive semindefinite, implying $\bg(t)$ is a positive semidefinite convolution kernel; see Appendix \ref{app: Bath Constructions and Properties} for more details.}.
+We extend the definition of the jump correlator, $\bg(t)$, to be the unique convolution matrix square root of $\bJ$ of positive type, i.e., $\bg(t)\coloneq\int d\omega\, e^{-i\omega t}\sqrt{\tilde{\bJ}(\omega)/2\pi}$ with $\sqrt{\cdot}$ denoting the matrix square root with branch cut along the negative real axis~\footnote{Note that $\tilde{\bJ}(\omega)$ is Hermitian and positive semidefinite, implying $\bg(t)$ is a positive semidefinite convolution kernel; see Appendix \ref{app: Bath Constructions and Properties} for more details.}.

-With these definitions in place, we extend the ATA from the single-to the multi-channel case as follows: first, we extending the ancilla register $\cA$ from one to $N_C$ ancilla trains, i.e., an array of qubits with Pauli operators $\{\sigma_{\lambda n}|\lambda=1,\ldots N_c,n\in \mathbb Z\}$\footnote{$\cA$ can be truncated to a finite ancilla register in the same way as described in Sec.~\ref{sec.
+With these definitions in place, we extend the ATA from the single- to the multi-channel case as follows: First, we extending the ancilla register $\cA$ from one to $N_C$ ancilla trains, i.e., an array of qubits with Pauli operators $\{\sigma^{i}_{\lambda n}|\lambda=1,\ldots N_c,n\in \mathbb Z,i\in \{x,y,z\}\}$~\footnote{$\cA$ can be truncated to a finite ancilla register in the same way as described in Sec.~\ref{sec.
 Error scaling in tau_c and Delta xi}}.
-From these ancilla train, we can replace each $B_\alpha(t)$ with the truncated, emulating noise signal $A_{\rm T;\alpha}(t)$, where
+From these ancilla trains, we can replace each $B_\alpha(t)$ with the truncated, emulating noise signal $A_{\rm T;\alpha}(t)$, where